Nurou/Nurou/README.md

 ## Hi 👋🏽

-I get a kick out of making things more pleasant to use.
+I'm a full-stack developer based in Helsinki who gets a kick out of making things more pleasant to use.
 I'm currently:

 - 🎓   &nbsp; Completing a BSc in computer science
 - 🌱   &nbsp; Working at the University of Helsinki as a research assistant